 If you know people who live in different countries (or just very far away), you may consider taking a remote year to visit them.

-Maybe you are familiar with situations like: a friend moves away and in the beginning you say “Of course, I definitely come and visit you and we’re going to have such a great time” but in the end, it never happens because life gets in the way.
+Maybe you are familiar with situations like a friend moving away and in the beginning, you say “Of course, I definitely come and visit you and we’re going to have such a great time” but in the end, it never happens because life gets in the way.